niclaslindberg/webx-ioc/README.md

         ],
         "types" => (array) [
             "constructorParam1" => (string) //Interface type
-            //when a constructor param is of type `array` the container needs to know what type of instances should be resolved.
+            //when a constructor param is of type `array` the container
+            //needs to know what type of instances should be resolved.
         ]
     ];